stegripe/rawon/README.md

 > A simple powerful Discord music bot built to fulfill your production desires.
 Easy to use, with no coding required.

 ## Features
-- Interaction support (slash commands and buttons)
+- Production-ready, no coding required
 - Request channel feature for seamless music experience
-- Production-ready, no coding required
-- Basic music commands (play, pause, skip, queue, etc.)
-- Multi-cookie rotation for uninterrupted playback
+- Run multiple bot instances for different voice channels
 - Smart audio pre-caching for smoother playback
 - Support for YouTube, Spotify, and SoundCloud
-- **Multi-bot support** - Run multiple bot instances for different voice channels
+- Multi-cookie rotation for uninterrupted playback

 ## Installation